 - 1 ½ cups mixed berries, fresh or frozen

-- For other topping options see the Notes below.
+- 3 tablespoons raspberry jam, for other topping options see the Notes below.

 Instructions